dentarg/auth0-blog/_posts/2017-04-20-image-processing-in-python-with-pillow.markdown

 ### Setting up Auth0
 To set up the app with Auth0, first <a href="javascript:signup()">sign up</a> for an Auth0 account, then navigate to the [Dashboard](https://manage.auth0.com/).
 Click on the **New Client** button and fill in the name of the client (or leave it at its default.
 Select **Regular Web Applications** from the Client type list.
 On the next page, select the **Settings** tab where the client ID, client Secret and Domain can be retrieved.
 Set the **Allowed Callback URLs** to `http://localhost:3000/callback` and **Allowed Logout URLs** to `http://localhost:3000/` then save the changes with the button at the bottom of the page.

+> Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.
+[A generous **free tier**](https://auth0.com/pricing) is offered so you can get started with modern authentication.

 Back in your project, create a file labelled `.env` and save it at the root of the project.
 Add your Auth0 client credentials to this file.
 If you are using versioning, remember to not put this file under versioning.
 We'll use the value of `SECRET_KEY` as the app's secret key.
 You can/should change it.

 ```